E. Pauline Johnson: Family history

 After the American Revolutionary War started, Loyalists in the Mohawk Valley came under intense pressure.
-The Mohawk and three other Iroquois tribes had allied with the British rather than the rebel colonists.
+The Mohawk and three other Haudenosaunee nations had allied with the British rather than the rebel colonists.
 Jacob Johnson and his family moved to Canada.
-After the war they settled permanently in Ontario on land given by the Crown in partial compensation for Haudenosaunee losses of territory in New York.
+After the war, they settled permanently in Ontario on land given by the Crown in partial compensation for Haudenosaunee losses of territory in New York.

 His son John Smoke Johnson spoke English and Mohawk fluently and had a talent for oration.
 Due to his demonstrated patriotism to the Crown during the War of 1812, Smoke Johnson was made a Pine Tree Chief at the request of the British government.
 Although his title could not be inherited, his wife Helen Martin was a descendant of the Wolf Clan and a founding family of the Six Nations reserve.
 Through her lineage and influence (as the Mohawk had a matrilineal kinship system), their son George Johnson was named chief.

 George Johnson inherited his father's gift for languages and began his career as an Anglican Church missionary translator on the Six Nations reserve.
 Whilst working with the Anglican missionary assigned there, Johnson met the man's sister-in-law, Emily Howells.

 Emily Howells was born in Bristol, England, to a well-established British family who had immigrated to the United States in 1832.
-Her father Henry Howells was a Quaker and intended to join the American abolitionist movement.
-Emily's mother Mary Best Howells died when the girl was five, when they were still in England.
+Her father, Henry Howells, was a Quaker and intended to join the American abolitionist movement.
+Emily's mother, Mary Best Howells, died when the girl was five, when they were still in England.
 Her widowed father married again before they left for the US.
 In the US, he moved his family to several American cities, where he founded schools to gain an income, before settling in Eaglewood, New Jersey.
 After his second wife died (women had a high mortality in childbirth), Howells married a third time; he fathered a total of 24 children.
 He opposed slavery and encouraged his children to "pray for the blacks and to pity the poor Indians".
 His compassion did not preclude his believing that his own race was superior to others.